YinJC/uk-tex-faq/FAQ-dropping.md

----
-layout: page
-title: Big letters at the start of a paragraph
+# Big letters at the start of a paragraph
----

 A common style of typesetting, now seldom seen except in newspapers, is to start a paragraph (in books, usually the first of a chapter)